jlchan/jlchan.github.io/_pages/research.md

 - [Wave propagation in complex heterogeneous media](#efficient-high-order-methods-for-wave-propagation)
 - [Finite element methods on hybrid meshes](#finite-element-methods-on-hybrid-meshes)

-We gratefully acknowledge the support of the NSF (DMS-1719818 and DMS-1712639) in making this work possible.
+We gratefully acknowledge the support of the NSF (DMS-1719818, DMS-CAREER-1943186, and previously DMS-1712639) in making this work possible.

 ## Entropy stable methods for nonlinear conservation laws